n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 sequences, but making guarantees about the correctness or appearance of the final result is out of scope for this document.

-> Note: "standalone" syllables can be used to display sample
+> Note: "standalone" syllables can be used to display examples of
+> letters, marks, and other characters without requiring full
+> syllables or words.

 After the syllables have been identified, each of the subsequent shaping stages occurs on a per-syllable basis.